Equal Rights Amendment

-Five state legislatures (Idaho, Kentucky, Nebraska, Tennessee, and South Dakota) voted to revoke their ERA ratifications.
-The first four rescinded before the original March 22, 1979 ratification deadline, while the South Dakota legislature did so by voting to sunset its ratification as of that original deadline.
-It remains an unresolved legal question as to whether a state can revoke its ratification of a federal constitutional amendment.

-In 1978, Congress passed (by simple majorities in each house), and President Carter signed, a joint resolution with the intent of extending the ratification deadline to June 30, 1982.
-Because no additional state legislatures ratified the ERA between March 22, 1979, and June 30, 1982, the validity of that disputed extension was rendered academic.
-Since 1978, attempts have been made in Congress to extend or remove the deadline.

-In the 2010s, due in part to fourth-wave feminism and the Me Too movement, there was a renewed interest in adoption of the ERA.
-In 2017, Nevada became the first state to ratify the ERA after the expiration of both deadlines, and Illinois followed in 2018.
-In 2020, Virginia's General Assembly passed a ratification resolution for the ERA, claiming to bring the number of ratifications to 38.
-However, experts and advocates have acknowledged legal uncertainty about the consequences of the Virginian ratification, due to expired deadlines and five states' revocations.
+The purpose of the ERA is to guarantee equal legal rights for all American citizens regardless of sex.
+In the early history of the Equal Rights Amendment, middle-class women were largely supportive, while those speaking for the working class were often opposed, arguing that women should hold more domestic responsibility than men and that employed women needed special protections regarding working conditions and employment hours.
+Proponents asserted it would end legal distinctions between men and women in matters including divorce, property, and employment.
+Opponents have argued that it would remove protections from women and open women to be drafted into the military.

 Resolution text

 The resolution, "Proposing an amendment to the Constitution of the United States relative to equal rights for men and women", reads, in part:

-Background
+History

+Early history (1920s–1940s)

 On September 25, 1921, the National Woman's Party announced its plans to campaign for an amendment to the U.S. Constitution to guarantee women equal rights with men.
 The text of the proposed amendment read:

 Alice Paul, the head of the National Women's Party, believed that the Nineteenth Amendment would not be enough to ensure that men and women were treated equally regardless of sex.
 In 1923, at Seneca Falls, New York, she revised the proposed amendment to read:

 Paul named this version the Lucretia Mott Amendment, after a female abolitionist who fought for women's rights and attended the First Women's Rights Convention.
 The proposal was seconded by Dr. Frances Dickinson, a cousin of Susan B. Anthony.

+Following its introduction in 1923, the Equal Rights Amendment was reintroduced in each subsequent Congress, but made little progress.

 In 1943, Alice Paul further revised the amendment to reflect the wording of the Fifteenth and Nineteenth Amendments.
-This text became Section 1 of the version passed by Congress in 1972.
+This text would later become Section 1 of the version passed by Congress in 1972.

-As a result, in the 1940s, ERA opponents proposed an alternative, which provided that "no distinctions on the basis of sex shall be made except such as are reasonably justified by differences in physical structure, biological differences, or social function."
-It was quickly rejected by both pro and anti-ERA coalitions.
+As a result of this revision, ERA opponents proposed an alternative in the 1940s.
+This alternative provided that "no distinctions on the basis of sex shall be made except such as are reasonably justified by differences in physical structure, biological differences, or social function."
+It was quickly rejected by both pro- and anti-ERA coalitions.